pinak/2048/README.md

 ====

 My implementation of the game 2048 (which is a clone of three's) in C++.
-The game is console only for now.
-I do have plans to implement a GUI using Qt to get familiar with it.
+The game has a GUI now implemented using Qt Quick, though it needs a bit of polishing.

 Build Instructions: